Abbots of Wat Bowonniwet Vihara

 Death: 28 September 1893

-Prince Pavares Variyalongkorn was born Thursday, September 14, 1809.
-He was the twenty-first child of Prince Jui, and first child of Noi Lek.
+Prince Pavares Variyalongkorn was born on Thursday, September 14, 1809.
+He was the twenty-first child of Prince Jui and the first child of Noi Lek.
 As he was born at the commencement of the coronation ceremonies, King Rama II named him “Rerk”, or “Auspicious Time”.
 Subsequently, Prince Jui was appointed to the position of Viceroy during the reign of Rama II, under the title of Maha Senanurak.

 When Maha Senanurak passed away, Princess Thepayavadee, Prince Pavares’ paternal aunt, took him to live in the Grand Palace, with Prince Mongkut (Rama IV) as his protege.
 Therefore, Prince Mongkut and Prince Rerk were well acquainted since their youth.

-Prince Pavares was ordained as a novice in 1822, and went to reside at Wat Mahadhatu with his preceptor, the 3rd Supreme Patriarch (Mee).
+Prince Pavares was ordained as a novice in 1822 and resided at Wat Mahadhatu with his preceptor, the 3rd Supreme Patriarch (Mee).
 He studied the fundamentals of the Pali language with Phra Nyanasombodhi (Rod) Chamnichamnan, and later passed an oral exam, conducted in the presence of Pali teachers convening at the Former Palace.
-In 1826, he contracted small pox and had to return to lay life in order to regain his health.
+In 1826, he contracted smallpox and had to return to lay life in order to regain his health.
 After he regained his health, Maha Sakdi Phol Sep, the Viceroy during the Third Reign, wanted him to ordain as a novice again, which he did.
-The prince remained a novice until he was fully twenty years of age, in 1829.
+The prince remained a novice until he was fully twenty years of age in 1829.
 In preparing for the higher (bhikkhu) ordination ceremony, King Rama III had Prince Pavares disrobe first, to partake in a pre-ordination celebration, along with the king’s younger brother, Celestial Prince Abhorn, who was preparing for novice ordination.
-Prince Pavares’ preceptor was the 5th Supreme Patriarch (Don), Prince Paramanuchitchinorot and Phra Vinayarakkhita were his teachers.
+Prince Pavares’ preceptor was the 5th Supreme Patriarch (Don), Prince Paramanuchitchinorot, and Phra Vinayarakkhita were his teachers.

 Later, after King Rama III had conferred an ecclesiastical title upon Prince Mongkut, the king gave the fan formerly used by Prince Mongkut to Prince Pavares.
 The embroidered fan, made of linen with silver threads, was equal in level to those held by Pali scholars.

-In 1849, King Rama III conferred an ecclesiastical title upon Prince Pavares, complete with fan, robes and other regalia.
-The fan, known as “thom pat” in Thai, consisted of a copper frame, painted with multi color enamel—unusual when compared to the ubiquitous, embroidered fan.
+In 1849, King Rama III conferred an ecclesiastical title upon Prince Pavares, complete with fan, robes, and other regalia.
+The fan, known as “tome pat” in Thai, consisted of a copper frame, painted with multi-colored enamel—unusual when compared to the ubiquitous, embroidered fan.
 King Rama III passed away in 1851, and was succeeded by Prince Mongkut (Rama IV).
-In that same year, the king conferred upon Prince Pavares the title of Krom.
+In that same year, the king conferred the title of Krom on Prince Pavares.
 The abbreviated version of his name was: kroma muen bowonransi suriyapan.
 However, the long version, as recorded on a gold plate, is as follows:

 phra chao varavong ter kroma muen bowonransi suriyapan piya bhromacariyadhammavarayut patibat sudhaghananayaka buddhasasana dilokpavaraybanpajit sabbadhammikakiccakosol suvimolpricha pannyaagga mahasamanudom borombopit